JKS9/api-Soscial-network/README.md

 # API Soscial Network
-here is a social network api, my goal was to redo the facebook api with a pdf of the functional needs of the new API
+here is a social network api, my goal was to create the facebook api with a pdf of the functional needs of the new API

 ### Requirements
-* node 10
+* node v12.13.0
 * npm
 * git
 * mongodb (please configure config.js for link mongodb with your localhost)